-Even before death occurs, contact the Executive Assistant to the Clergy so that one of the clergy can be assigned to offer pastoral care for those who grieve and begin the process for making the many decisions involved with a funeral service and burial.
+Even before death occurs, you may contact the clergy for pastoral care for those who grieve and to begin the process for making the many decisions involved with a funeral service and burial.

 Who can be buried from St. James's?